 When will we know more?

-It's unlikely we'll hear anything significant for the rest of this year as Bethesda concentrates on getting Fallout 76 polished up, marketed, and released.
-That probably means later in 2019 for more details, but we can console ourselves with the knowledge that it's coming sooner than The Elder Scrolls 6, which isn't even at a playable stage of development yet.
+Expect to hear more about Starfield in 2020, or perhaps even later.
+We can console ourselves with the knowledge that it's coming sooner than The Elder Scrolls 6, which isn't even at a playable stage of development yet.